Khosrow Golsorkhi: Background

+Trial

 At his trial in 1974, just as it looked as if the [military] judges were getting the upper hand he turned the atmosphere of the court: "In the glorious name of the people.
 I will defend myself in a court which I neither recognise its legality nor its legitimacy.
 As a Marxist my address is to the people and history.
 The more you attack me the more I pride myself, the further I am from you the closer I am to the people.
 The more your hatred for my beliefs, the stronger the kindness and support of the people.
 Even if you bury me—and you certainly will—people will make flags and songs from my corpse".

 When colonel Ghaffarzadeh, the chief judge, admonished him to stick to his defence he replied with a wry smile: "are you frightened of my words?".
 The judge shouted back "I order you shut up and sit down".
 Eyes flashing in anger Golesorkhi spoke passionately "Don't you give me any orders.
 Go and order your corporals and squadron leaders.
 I doubt if my voice is loud enough to awaken a sleeping conscience here.
 Don't be afraid.
 Even in this so-called respectable court, bayonets protect you".

 Earlier Golesorkhi had defended himself: "Iranian society should know that I am here being tried and condemned to death purely for holding Marxist views.
 My crime is not conspiracy, nor an assassination but my views.
 In this court, in the presence of foreign journalists, I accuse the court, the fabricators of the dossier against me and against the irresponsible judges.
 I draw the attention of all human rights authorities, committees, and organisations to witness this stage managed farce, this state crime that is about to take place.